 3.1.5.1 History department.
 An applicant proposing to specialize in the history of Christianity must show evidence from her or his previous degree programs of adequate preparation in historical studies.
 The department interprets historical study broadly to include not only courses in history departments but also other courses using an historical approach, offered in other departments of the humanities and the social sciences.
-Applicants for the Th.M. program should normally have taken at least twelve semester courses in historical studies at a postsecondary level.
+Applicants for the M.A. program should normally have taken at least ten semester courses in historical studies at a postsecondary level.
 An applicant who lacks sufficient course preparation may, in some cases, be admitted as a Special Student, Category 2, in order to take further courses preparatory to full admission.
-Such courses may be taken at the undergraduate, basic degree, or advanced degree levels, and may not be used for credit towards the Th.M.
+Such courses may be taken at the undergraduate or basic degree levels, and may not be used for credit towards the M.A.